sigbat/eShopOnWeb/README.md

 You can also run the applications by using the instructions located in their `Dockerfile` file in the root of each project.
 Again, run these commands from the root of the solution (where the .sln file is located).

 ## Community Extensions
-We have some great contributions from the community, and while these aren't maintained by Microsoft we still want to highlight them.
+We have some good contributions from the community, and while these aren't maintained by Microsoft we still want to highlight them.

 [eShopOnWeb VB.NET](https://github.com/VBAndCs/eShopOnWeb_VB.NET) by Mohammad Hamdy Ghanem